 (contact cougar15 about this story | see more stories from cougar15)

-My reference to the North-East Coastline relates to one of the few beaches in Victoria with a northerly aspect and covers that stretch of the Phillip Island foreshore from Silverleaves to Rhyll.
+My reference to the North-East Coastline relates to one of the few beaches in Victoria with a northerly aspect and covers that stretch of the Phillip Island foreshore from Ventnor to Rhyll.

 It includes the renowned Ramsar listed wetlands of the Rhyll Inlet.

-These wetlands attract numerous species of birdlife to the island where one will regularly see Great, Little Black, Little Pied and Pied Cormorants, Great Egret, White-faced and White-necked Herons, Sooty and Pied Oystercatchers, Australian Pelicans and Royal and Yellow-billed Spoonbills.
+These wetlands attract numerous species of birdlife to the island where one will regularly see Great / Little Black / Little Pied / Pied Cormorant, Great Egret, White-faced / White-necked Heron, Sooty / Pied Oystercatcher, Australian Pelican and Royal / Yellow-billed Spoonbill.

-It is another island hot-spot to observe local raptors including Wedge-tailed Eagle, White-bellied Sea-Eagle, Swamp Harrier, Black-shouldered and Whistling Kites and Brown Goshawk.
+It is another island hot-spot to observe local raptors including Wedge-tailed Eagle, White-bellied Sea-Eagle, Swamp Harrier, Black-shouldered / Whistling Kite and Brown Goshawk.

-The foreshore at Silverleaves has a number of areas that have been roped-off to protect the nesting sites currently in use by Hooded and Red-capped Plovers.
+The foreshore at Silverleaves has a number of areas that have been roped-off to protect the nesting sites currently in use by Hooded / Red-capped Plover.

 There are a number of boardwalks and walking trails through the wetland mangroves and adjacent bushland that facilitate close access for exciting birding and general enjoyment of the outdoors.